Vortech Skylark: Design and development

 The Skylark was designed to comply with the US Experimental - Amateur-built aircraft rules.
 It features a single main rotor, a single-seat open cockpit without a windshield, skid-type landing gear and a twin cylinder, liquid-cooled, in-line two-stroke, carbureted 70 hp Hirth 3503 aircraft engine.
 The twin cylinder, liquid-cooled, in-line two-stroke, 64 hp Rotax 582 has also been used.
 A cockpit enclosure was optional.

 The aircraft fuselage is made from welded 4130 steel tubing, with an aluminium tail boom.
 Its 19 ft diameter two-bladed rotor employs a NACA 0012 airfoil.
 The main transmission is of belt and chain type, whileteh tail rotor is driven by a long shaft.
 The control system consists of conventional helicopters controls.
 The aircraft has an empty weight of 350 lb and a gross weight of 700 lb, giving a useful load of 350 lb.
 With full fuel of 8 u.s.gal the payload for pilot and baggage is 302 lb.

 The manufacturer estimates the construction time as 300 hours.

 Operational history

 By 2005 the company reported that 5 were completed and flying.

 By January 2015 no examples were registered in the United States with the Federal Aviation Administration, although one had been registered at one time.

+The airframe plans have been spreading via internet under name "Furia".